Pushpa 2: The Rule: Plot

-A consignment of red sandalwood arrives at the Yokohama port in Japan, where workers are shocked to find Pushpa hidden inside one of the containers.
-He attacks them, demanding payment for the load but is shot and falls into the sea, triggering a flashback.
+A consignment of red sandalwood arrives at the Yokohama port in Japan, where workers find Pushpa hidden inside a container.
+He attacks them and demands payment for the load, but is shot and falls into the sea, triggering a flashback.

-After humiliating SP Bhanwar Singh Shekhawat IPS, (Note: shown in Pushpa: The Rise (2021)) Pushpa rises to power as a respected smuggler, while Shekhawat goes into hiding.
-Shekhawat secretly masquerades as a laborer and intercepts a massive sandalwood consignment.
-Meanwhile, Pushpa meets the Chief Minister of Andhra Pradesh Narasimha Reddy, but is denied a photograph with him to avoid political backlash.
-Offended, Pushpa vows to topple the government by making Siddappa the Chief Minister, raising ₹500 crores through sandalwood smuggling.
+After humiliating SP Bhanwar Singh Shekhawat IPS, (Note: shown in Pushpa: The Rise (2021)) Pushpa rises to become a respected smuggler, while Shekhawat goes into hiding.
+Shekhawat later disguises himself as a labourer and intercepts a major sandalwood consignment.
+Meanwhile, Pushpa meets the Chief Minister of Andhra Pradesh Narasimha Reddy but is denied a photograph with him to avoid political backlash.
+Offended, Pushpa vows to overthrow the government and install Siddappa as Chief Minister, raising ₹500 crores through sandalwood smuggling.

-Pushpa strikes a deal with Central Minister Kogatam Veera Pratap Reddy and meets international buyer Hameed in Maldives to sell 2,000 tons of sandalwood for ₹5,000 crores.
-Several smugglers join Pushpa's syndicate, but Mangalam Srinu and Dakshayani, along with Shekhawat, plot to sabotage the operation.
-Shekhawat kills one of the syndicate members, causing fear among the others, who urge Pushpa to relinquish his leadership to Srinu.
-Siddappa later, tries to finish the rivalry between Pushpa and Shekhawat and asks Pushpa to say sorry to Shekhawat at a meeting.
-However, Pushpa again brutally disrespects Shekhawat for being a corrupted cop, later Shekhawat swears to catch all the consignment of red sandalwood.
+Pushpa forms a deal with Central Minister Kogatam Veera Pratap Reddy and travels to Maldives to meet international buyer Hameed, agreeing to sell 2,000 tonnes of sandalwood for ₹5,000 crores.
+Several smugglers join his syndicate, but Mangalam Srinu, Dakshayani and Shekhawat plot against him.
+Shekhawat kills a syndicate member, frightening the others into urging Pushpa to surrender leadership to Srinu.
+Siddappa later attempts to settle the rivalry between Pushpa and Shekhawat by asking Pushpa to apologise, but Pushpa instead humiliates Shekhawat for being a corrupt cop.
+Shekhawat vows to seize every consignment of red sandalwood.

-Pushpa, however, manages to use his tricks and ways to smuggle the sandalwood to Chennai until its final destination in Sri Lanka.
-During the transport, Shekhawat catches up and shoots down all the trucks, forcing the drivers to escape.
-The media lauds Shekhawat for the raid, but Srinu realizes the load was not sandalwood but Sandra, a wood that resembles red sandalwood but holds no market value.
-Pushpa had instead created bullock carts with the actual load and transported it to Chennai, indirectly aided by Shekhawat himself.
-Shekhawat asks Srinu to get 1 tonne of original red sandalwood to fool the Examination committee and works on to trace Pushpa's original consignment.
-In the news, it is shown that the consignment caught was real sandalwood, causing fear amongst the syndicate members.
-Later, they hold a meeting where everyone questions Pushpa about the whereabouts of the original consignment.
-Pushpa ensures that it is safe and tells the location of the load only to Jakka Reddy.